xactuary/Amazon_Vine_Analysis/README.md

 2. The following table breaks the total Vine reviews down by Star Rating and calculates the percent each star rating represents of the total Vine reviews.

 ![](https://github.com/xactuary/Amazon_Vine_Analysis/blob/main/vine_y_pct.PNG)

+So there are 170 5 star reviews from Vine members.

 3. Approximately 65% of Vine reviews give 5 star ratings to the products.
 In addition, 24% give 4 star reviews.
 So positive reviews total 89% of the reviews.
 This is a large percentage.